cilsat/scribe/doc/draft.md

       3-win       24.60
       5-win       24.92
       base        19.59

+: Speaker diarization and identification results for the various systems {#tbl:tbl3}

 Of note, the results of baseline system evaluation are consistently superior to the proposed system.
 The simplicity of the speaker segmentation method employed